 |June||20 (68)||12 (54)||Dec||6 (43)||3 (37)|

-The capital region of Brussels inhabits approximately 1 million people, whilst the city centre has a population of 144,784 (2006).
+The capital region of Brussels inhabits approximately 1.2 million people.
 It is said that today the general population of Brussels is younger and there is a larger gap between the rich and poor.
-There are mainly French and Dutch people living in Brussels but over the last decade there has been an influx of many foreigners to the capital region.
+There are mainly French and Dutch people living in Brussels but over the last decade, there has been an influx of many foreigners to the capital region.
 There is also a large community of Muslims and Black Africans.